Hunter200165/LPatternMatch/README.md

 You may just use `ppcx64 LPatternMatch.pas` (replace `ppcx64` with any other name of compiler on other platforms) if it is in your PATH (on windows).

 LPatternMatch can also be compiled using Lazarus (if you do not have compiler in your path or just do not prefer using cmd compilation).

+# How to compile LPatternMatch on Delphi

+You may just use `dcc64 LPatternMatch.pas` (replace `dcc64` with any other name of compiler on your platform/arch) if it is in your PATH (should be if you installed RAD Studio).

+LPatternMatch can also be compiled using RAD Studio.

 # Brief docs on how to use